-PIP insurance is Personal Injury Protection and in Florida it is mandatory coverage for all drivers.
+PIP insurance stands for Personal Injury Protection Insurance and in Florida it is mandatory coverage for all drivers.
 Everyone is required to carry at least $10,000.
 PIP coverage is no fault insurance and the purpose is to allow individuals to have their initial medical treatment and lost wages covered regardless of who was at fault in the accident.

 PIP is intended to cover 80% of medical expenses that are related to an automobile accident and 60% of your lost wages.

 To be eligible for PIP benefits, Florida law requires that people seek medical attention within fourteen (14) days after a motor vehicle crash.
 If they fail to do so, the PIP carrier will deny coverage.
 While this requirement is aimed at deterring fraudulent claims, it often harms people who have severe, permanent injuries, but did not immediately seek medical attention.
 It often takes a number of days for the real pain to set in, and real-life events can sometimes force people to put their health on the back-burner.
 These people often do not appreciate the severity of their injuries and naively believe they will make a full recovery.
 Most people do not realize that even a small crash with relatively minimal property damage can cause significant injuries.
 This is why it is a good idea to get checked out by medical professions immediately following a motor vehicle crash.
 Hopefully, there are no injuries, but you will preserve your PIP coverage if you require additional treatment in the future.